 - Sharpen the mower blades to keep them running correctly.
 This is critically important, as dull blades will tear the grass and often lead to disease.

 - Winterize your lawn mower’s fuel system to keep it fresh.
-You can add a stabilizer can to prevent carburetor clogs, or you can drain the gasoline.
+You can add a stabilizer which can prevent carburetor clogs, or you can drain the gasoline from the tank.
+These steps can keep the engine healthy and ready to mow.
 Make sure you take proper safety precautions when working with fuel.

 - Make sure all nuts and bolts on the lawn mower are screwed on tightly.
-It’s better to check now instead of having the machine potentially fall apart while mowing next year.
+It’s better to check now instead of having the machine potentially break while mowing next year.

-- Clean and wax your mower to prevent corrosion and keep it looking good.
+- Clean and wax your mower to prevent corrosion and keep it looking its best.

-- Read your operator’s manual to learn about any other services the mower might need or potential hazards to avoid.
+- Read your operator’s manual to learn about any other services your mower might need or potential hazards to avoid.